 The Yakima Police Department is housed in the Richard A. Zais Jr, Center for Law and Justice.
-The building was opened in 1996, and incorporates the Yakima City Jail, Yakima City Legal Department, 911 Communications, and the Yakima Municipal Court.
+The building was opened in 1996, and incorporates the Yakima City Jail, Yakima City Legal Department, and the Yakima Municipal Court.

 The Community Services Office of the Yakima Police Department maintains a number of community programs aimed at preventing crime before it starts.
-Programs like GREAT (Gang Resistance Education and Training) and School Resource Officers keep the police in touch with the youth of the community
+Block Watch, National Night Out Against Crime, and other outreach activities encourage community involvement in crime prevention.

 The Yakima Police Department is continually striving to increase the level of criminal investigative technology expertise in the department.
-New personnel, equipment and skills have put YPD on the cutting edge of this modern field.
+New personnel, equipment, and skills have put YPD on the cutting edge of this modern field.

 Crime reporting and statistical analysis puts state of the art tools in the hands of officers and keeps the public informed of conditions in the area.

 The Yakima Police Department has been protecting and serving the citizens of Yakima since the late 1800s.
 The department was originally comprised of just three officers, and by 1909, had grown to 11 regular officers.
 Today, the department has grown to a current force of over 140 officers and a support staff of approximately 40 civilian employees.